e271828e/Flight.jl/docs/notes/design/trim_environment_walkthrough.md

 wind)`; `airdata(field, pos, vel)`; `ray_intersect(field, p, u)`).
 A handle is what the physics needs.
 A *producing component* is a separate question, and it earns its place only when the field has something a value cannot
-carry: dynamics (a wind field with its own state), tunable slots (sea-level conditions a GUI or a script can move at runtime), or discrete behaviour (gust triggering, a weather schedule).
+carry: dynamics (a wind field with its own state), tunable root inputs (sea-level conditions a GUI or a script can move at runtime), or discrete behaviour (gust triggering, a weather schedule).
 A frozen ISA atmosphere with no wind has none of those, and the framework should not force a component on the user